cybercollin/VulnMgmtLab/README.md

 <br />
 <br />
 <h3><i>Prioritize</i></h3><br/>
 Upon completion of the scan, we can view the results and sort the data by Severity.
-The critical vulnerabilities that lead to database exposure or critical data leaks are the most important to deal with first:
+The vulnerabilities that lead to database exposure/tampering or critical data leaks are the most important to deal with first:
 <br/><br/>
 <img src="https://i.imgur.com/TKTHgie.png" height="80%" width="80%" alt="OpenVAS Vulnerability Management Scanning"/>
 <br />
 <br />
+<h3><i>Assess</i></h3><br/>
+The main purpose of the Assess step is to establish a working baseline for the issues plaguing the assets of the organization.
+Consistency in the baseline helps to stay on top of vulnerabilities as the landscape of cybersecurity is forever evolving and the business needs usually change over time. <br/><br/>

+In the case of this lab, as we saw in the previous image, several of our top severity vulnerabilities frequently involve the PHP server-side scripting language.
+I filtered the results based on the keyword PHP to see how many total vulnerabilities were involved with this technology.
+The search resulted in 173 out of the 341 initial results (nearly half of all the problems were based around PHP):

 </p>
 <!--